-SPED 6319 - Introduction to Learning Exceptionalities and Behavioral Disorders Credit Hours: 3
+SPED 6319 - Introduction to Learning Exceptionalities and Behavioral Disorders

-This course introduces special education as an evolving and changing discipline based on philosophies, evidence-based principles and theories, policies, historical points of view that continue to influence the field of special education.
+This course provides an introduction to special education as an evolving and changing discipline based on philosophies, evidence-based principles and theories, policies, historical points of view that continue to influence the field of special education.
 The course addresses aspects of diversity for individuals with exceptionalities and their families, and how these complex issues can each interact with the delivery of special education services.
-The course introduces procedures for identifying and supporting individuals with intellectual disabilities, learning disabilities, emotional behavioral disorders (EBD), and autism spectrum disorder (ASD).
-Required practices in the use of research-based applied behavior analysis and other strategies with both normal and exceptional learners, emphasizing those with learning disabilities, behavior disorders, intellectual disabilities, and autism.
-Students will be required to demonstrate competence in using a variety of techniques in field settings.
+The course provides an introduction to procedures for identifying and supporting individuals with intellectual disabilities, learning disabilities, emotional behavioral disorders (EBD), and autism spectrum disorder (ASD).
 Required